Probing False Vacuum Decay and Bubble Nucleation in a Rydberg Atom Array

-We define the TV bubble filling factor as $\rho = \sum_{L=1}^{N-1}(L+1)\langle\hat{\Sigma}_L\rangle$.
-As $\rho$ approaches unity, the system enters a high-bubble-density regime, where TV bubbles are separated by single-site FV background and exhibit strong interactions or blockade~\cite{PhysRevE.95.022121}.
-The final state in Fig. 4(b) yields an experimental (numerical) filling factor of $\rho \approx 0.46$ ($\rho \approx 0.74$), confirming that our protocol reaches this high-density limit.

-This resonance is tunable: by experimentally scanning $V/\Delta_l$, we can selectively enhance bubbles of different lengths.
-Figures ~\ref{fig_resonance}(c-e) plot the final measured bubble densities $\langle\hat{\Sigma}_L\rangle$ after the $\Omega$-ramp.
-As expected, we observe pronounced resonance peaks for $L=1$, $2$, and $3$ centered near $V/\Delta_l \approx 1$, $2$, and $3$, respectively.

-{\it Conclusion. ---} In summary, we have simulated the false vacuum decay and bubble nucleation dynamics in a 1D AFM Ising ring implemented with a programmable Rydberg atom array.
-Exploiting single-site addressability, we studied a generalized Ising model, observing the hallmark exponential decay of the AFM order.
-A key finding is the strong initial-state dependence of the FVD: a proper metastable (PQG) state exhibits a stabler decay, with a rate that follows the expected exponential suppression with the inverse staggered field, whereas a simple Néel state does not.
-While we mainly focused on the evolution of local AFM order, future work could explore non-local observables and further clarify the role of long-range interactions in FVD dynamics.
-In the last part of our work, we explored the long-time dynamics, probing the resonant bubble nucleation process unique to discrete systems.
-Using a resonant ramp protocol, we accessed a high-bubble-density regime where bubble-bubble interactions are non-negligible.
-Our work pave the way for future studies of many-body tunneling on Rydberg platforms, including systems with multiple true and false vacuums that can be realized in $\mathbb{Z}_3$-symmetry-broken phases~\cite{Bernien_2017,Keesling_2019}, as well as models of complex lattice geometries~\cite{Semeghini_2021}.
+{\it Summary and outlook. ---} We simulate the false vacuum decay and bubble nucleation dynamics in a generalized 1D AFM Ising ring using a Rydberg atom array.
+A key finding is the strong initial-state dependence of the FVD: a proper metastable (PQG) state exhibits a cleaner and more extended exponential decay of the AFM order, with a rate that follows the expected exponential suppression with the inverse staggered field, whereas a simple Néel state does not.
+We also probe the resonant bubble nucleation process unique to discrete systems.
+In future, one may explore non-local observables and further clarify the role of long-range interactions in FVD dynamics.
+Our work paves the way for future studies of many-body tunneling on Rydberg platforms, including systems with multiple true and false vacuums that can be realized in $\mathbb{Z}_3$-symmetry-broken phases~\cite{Bernien_2017,2022_Takacs_tricritical}, as well as models of complex lattice geometries~\cite{2021_Semeghini_SpinLiquid,2025_Lukas_PrethermalGauge}.

-{\it Note added. ---} While this work is being prepared for publication, we became aware of a related effort in a 2D Rydberg array by the group of Prof. Christian Gross at the University of Tübingen~\cite{2D_Gross}.
+{\it Note added. ---} During the preparation of this manuscript, we became aware of a related effort in a 2D Rydberg array by the group of Prof. Christian Gross at the University of Tübingen~\cite{2025_Gross_CollectiveNucleation}.

 \onecolumngrid

 \pagenumbering{arabic} {S\arabic{equation}} {S\arabic{figure}} {\Roman{section}} {\Roman{section}.\Alph{subsection}} \makeatletter